babygang-c64/BygShellV2/README.md

     P = use filename:line#: prefix

 Note:
-    patterns rely only on * character at the moment, you should also use * on start / end when needed
+    patterns use * character for zero or more chars, and # character for a single char. you should use * on start / end when needed.
 ```

 **SID**